JustinBurrowsDev/Form-Design/README.md

 ## Challenges I Faced?

 I lack understanding on CSS grid and it capabilites.
-As well as how to take input from a user on a form.
+As well as how to set up my html to take input from a user on a form.

 ## How Did I Over Come Those Challenges?